Wondering which cities in Italy serve the best food?

 Can I add real Sicilian granita with homemade panna to this list.
 With a fresh baked brioche.
 I’ve tried so many versions throughout the north and somehow it’s never quite the same as getting it in Sicily.

-Liguria's capital has given the world two fabulous dishes - focaccia and pesto.
+We have to mention Genoa as one of the best food cities in Italy.
+Pesto sauce comes from this city, as well as focaccia bread, two edible treasures we adore.
 Throughout the streets of city's Centro Storico, there's no shortage of tiny cafés, where you can snack on focaccia as well as farinata, oven-baked flatbread made with chickpea flour.

 It's also full of local trattorias, serving authentic plates, such as pesto with trofie pasta or the ravioli-like pansotti with walnut sauce (another local favority).
 On the stalls of huge Mercato Orientale, you'll find the best Ligurian olives, fresh pastas, meats and much more.